class 12th physics 2025 paper leak 10 que leak

 4. Biot-Savart Law and Magnetic Field at the Center of a Circular Loop

-Biot-Savart Law: The magnetic field dB due to a small current element Idl at distance r is:
+Biot-Savart Law: The magnetic field due to a small current element at distance is:

 style="vertical-align: inherit;">=

-For a current-carrying circular loop of radius R , the field at the center is:
+For a current-carrying circular loop of radius , the field at the center is:

 5. Magnetic Field on the Axial Line of a Magnetic Dipole